-Alcohol Addiction, also known as Alcoholism, is a serious medical disease, which occurs with different people who abuse alcohol.
+Alcohol Addiction, also known as Alcoholism, is a serious medical disease characterized by uncontrolled drinking of alcohol.
 The signs and symptoms may vary from one person to another, depending on the amount and frequency of alcohol consumption.

 What are the main physical signs of alcohol addiction with adults?
 Of course, the signs may differ, but the most common symptoms can usually be seen in almost any person who is addicted to alcohol:

 - Redness of the face